9 Creative Ways to Use Technology to Keep Long-Distance Love Alive

 Best for the couple that wants to connect in the real world too: Touchnote

 Technology is great, but it does have its limits.
 All the virtual hugs, Skype’d smooches, and Facebook pokes can’t beat a tangible reminder of your love.
 Enter Touchnote, the perfect bridge between online and reality.
 The app allows you to create real-life postcards from your phone.
 Pull pictures from your camera, add in some heart-felt text, specify your loved one’s address and then hit send.
 The app will print out the postcard and mail it for you, straight from your heart to their hands.
-Need ideas of what to say?
-Here’s how to write a memorable love letter they’ll treasure forever.

 Best for adventurous couples: High-tech gloves

 For couples separated by long distances, sometimes a phone call just doesn’t feel like enough connection.
 So researchers from Simon Fraser University decided to try and solve that problem by making a way to reach out and touch someone—literally.
 Each partner wears a special glove equipped with sensors, called the Flex-n-Feel.
 When one person moves their hand, the other person “feels” it in their glove.
 “Long-distance relationships are more common today, but distance don’t have to mean missing out on having a physical presence and sharing space,” said inventor Carman Neustaedter, an associate professor at SFU.
 “If people can’t physically be together, we’re hoping to create the next best technological solutions.”
 Currently the gloves are just a prototype but there is a similar technology currently on the market for couples who want keep their physical relationship alive long-distance.
 We-Connect is an app that can be connected to sex toys, allowing you to keep the romance hot.
-Or try one of these tips from couples with steamy sex lives.